If the differing views about the recent election divided the Lemont community, it was a blockbuster charity event that brought everyone back together.

 “It might not be everyone’s idea to assist other countries.
 Some people may feel that there is a great need in the United States, or that there’s a great need right here in Lemont,” she said.
 “What I’d like to see happen is that people realize that even if this isn’t your cause to rally behind, you can take whatever cause that is and get behind it.”

-For more on Feed My Starving Children, visit our photo gallery of images from Thursday's volunteer efforts.
+For more on Feed My Starving Children, visit of images from Thursday's volunteer efforts.